 The use of marijuana and cannabinoid drugs for medicinal purposes, such as controlling pain and stimulating appetite in cancer patients, have been and continue to be studied in the lab and in clinics.
 Consequently, conflicting information has been reported in clinical studies using cannabinoids as pain relievers or appetite stimulants for cancer patients.

-Patient Central often receives questions about how medical marijuana can be used when fighting pancreatic cancer.
+Patient Services often receives questions about how medical marijuana can be used when fighting pancreatic cancer.
 Here are five things to know:

 - What is marijuana?
-Marijuana is a plant grown in many parts of the world which produces resin containing compounds called cannabinoids.
+Marijuana is a plant grown in many parts of the world that makes resin-containing compounds called cannabinoids.
 Some cannabinoids are psychoactive, meaning they act on the brain to change mood or consciousness.

 - In which states is medical marijuana legal?
-More than 30 states have some type of legal medical marijuana program.
+36 states and four territories have some type of legal medical marijuana program.
 Find out if it is legal in your state.

 - What are the active ingredients?
 The main active cannabinoid in marijuana is delta-9-THC.
 Another active cannabinoid is cannabidiol (CBD), which may relieve pain, lower inflammation, and decrease anxiety without causing the “high” of delta-9-THC.

 - How can medical marijuana be administered?
 Cannabinoids are available in a variety of formats.
-They can be taken by mouth as capsules, sprayed under the tongue, included as an ingredient in food and eaten, inhaled, or used topically.
+They can be taken by mouth as capsules, sprayed under the tongue, inhaled, used topically, or included as an ingredient in food and eaten.

 - Has the U.S. Food and Drug Administration (FDA) approved marijuana for cancer use?
 No, but the FDA has approved two cannabinoids (dronabinol and nabilone) for chemotherapy-related nausea and vomiting prevention or treatment.